healthyregions/clarity-aq-pipeline/README.md

 ```

 ### Future: GitHub Action (Production)
-The production process is run automatically on a schedule, but it can be triggered manually for testing as well.
+The production process will eventually be run automatically on a schedule, but it can be triggered manually for early testing as well.

 Navigate to https://github.com/healthyregions/clarity-aq-pipeline/actions/workflows/data-cleanup.yml

 From here, you can choose to manually Run the Workflow :+1:

+On the right side choose "Run workflow"

+You should see a dialog open allowing you to choose which branch to run the workflow on - choose `main` unless you are working on a different branch

+After selecting the branch, click the green "Run workflow" button at the button of the dialog

+Either refresh the page or wait a few seconds, and you should see a new Run appear in the list :tada:

+You can click on this run to drill down and see the progress and log out